hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,004 km (3242 nm)

 ##### 0400
-Wind has lessened to near nothing.
+Wind has lessened to almost nothing.
 The sails are flapping noisily.
-We reefed the main to the third point in preparation for tonight, and to restrict its movement.
+We reef the main to the third point in preparation for the night shifts.
 We checked the weather, and it looks like we'll be heaving-to for some time.
 The coming low will sweep right over us.
 After it passes, there's a patch of green on the GRIB files?
 Green patches mean fair weather.
 Is that even possible in this land of infinite tempest?

 ##### 1000
-We found some wind and heading southeast, away from the patch of no-wind.
+We found some wind and are heading southeast, away from the patch of no-wind.
 Our goal is to work our way toward to an area with better conditions.
 This point lies at 165°E, or better yet, 170°E.

 We awoke Calcifer, our engine, to charge our batteries, but noticed there was no water coming out of the outtake?
-We apologized to our neighbour under the stairs, and put it back to sleep.
 We went below into its chambers to investigate.
 Recently, in Shimoda, I changed the water pump impeller.
 I'd noticed it was damaged.
 It looks like I put it back in the wrong way.
-I’ve got a spare impeller, but I can't keep making mistakes like this as I heard impellers are hard to come by on the ocean.
+I’ve got a spare impeller, but I can't keep making mistakes like this as impellers are hard to come by on the ocean.

 ##### 1300
-We ate *sweet and sour lentils* (see recipes) for lunch outside, it started to rain but we stayed there anyway, hiding under an umbrella to eat.
+We ate *sweet and sour lentils* (see recipes) for lunch outside, it started to rain but we stayed anyway, hiding under an umbrella to eat.
 We've got little protection from the weather in the cockpit, so we do what we can with what we've got.
-There is something funny about holding an umbrella while over water.
+There is something funny about holding an umbrella while sailing.

 ##### 2100
 We heave-to as the wind starts screaming into the rigging.
 We had trouble heaving-to with both main and jib for some reason?
 We don't have problems doing this usually.
 We decide to use the main alone, but also, the jib was hard to furl?
 What the hell is going on?
 We'll investigate tomorrow, when the sun comes up and that we can see what we're doing.

 ##### 0000
 Can't sleep.
-I am stressed about the weather, plus the bit of jib we couldn't furl is making a hell of a racket.
-I slept in the quarter berth, well away from the noise.
+I am stressed about the weather, plus the bit of jib we couldn't furl is making a racket.
+I slept in the quarter berth, hiding well away from the noise.

 \newpage